Quantization of a free scalar field

 $$ \begin{gather*} -m^2 \phi - \partial_\beta(\partial^\beta \phi) = 0 \\ \Rightarrow \partial_\beta \partial^\beta \phi + m^2 \phi = 0 \end{gather*} $$

-This is our equation of motion for our free scalar field, and it is called the Klein-Gordon equation, although it is usually written with the dummy index $\mu$ instead of $\beta$, in which it takes the form:
+This is our equation of motion for our free scalar field, and it is called the Klein-Gordon equation, although it is usually written with the dummy index $\mu$ instead of $\beta$ and with a more condensed form:

 Canonical quantization